alberthnahas/co2-forecast-hybrid/README.md

 If you use this model or repository, please cite:

-> “Hybrid Model for CO₂ Forecast” by [Alberth Nahas], 2025.
+> “Hybrid Model for CO₂ Forecast” by Alberth Nahas, 2025.
 > A hybrid ML and time series framework for forecasting atmospheric CO₂.